Mulekotd/Mulekotd/README.md

 I currently have experience with PHP, JS, SQL, React.js, Docker, and Node.js.
 Additionally, I'm focused on learning more about C#, C++, and PostgreSQL to further expand my knowledge.

 - 🎓 I graduated from technical high school in IT at Instituto Federal do Rio de Janeiro in 2023
-- 🌱 I'm currently working as DevOps Engineer at Projeto LAST II.
+  - 🌱 I'm currently working as Frontend Developer at FSTec.
 - 🤝 I'm seeking for new programming partners.

 <div>